iobis/hab-template/README.md

-# habtemplate
+# hab-template

-Scripts to convert the HAB template to Darwin Core.
-Documentation for the template is available at http://iobis.github.io/hab/
+HAB occurrence templates for OBIS and scripts to convert the HAB template to Darwin Core.
+Download the latest template [here](https://github.com/iobis/hab-template/blob/master/templates/habtemplate_a_v5.xlsx?raw=true).